 One of the newest races on the Breeders’ Cup schedule, the $1 million Breeders’ Cup Turf Sprint is also the most unique.
 First run in 2008, the race changes distance depending on what race track is hosting the BC, due to the configuration of that particular track’s turf course.
 The race has been run at 6 1/2 furlongs at Santa Anita, 5 furlongs at Churchill Downs, and 5 1/2 furlongs at Keeneland Race Course.
-For 2018, the race will be 5.5 furlongs at Churchill Downs, and will be run on Saturday, November 3.
+For 2022, the race will be 5 1/2 furlongs at the Keeneland Race Course and will run on Saturday, November 5th.

 Breeders Cup Turf Sprint Odds